Skip To Main Content

 • nausea

-AQP4-IgG stands for aquaporin-4 immunoglobulin G. It's an antibody produced by the immune system that helps in diagnosing NMOSD.
-If you'd like to know your AQP4-IgG antibody status, talk to your healthcare provider.
+AQP4+ is short for AQP4-IgG(+), which is short for aquaporin-4 immunoglobulin G. It's an antibody produced by the immune system that helps in diagnosing NMOSD.
+If you're curious about your AQP4-IgG antibody status, talk to your doctor about getting tested for it.

-Anytime you experience a relapse, call your healthcare provider immediately.
+Anytime you experience a relapse, call your doctor immediately.

 Support Options